ETF Investing: Unlocking New Market Opportunities

 3. Tracking Error

-Sometimes, exchange-traded funds may not perfectly mimic the performance of the underlying index, leading to discrepancies in returns.
+Sometimes, ETF may not perfectly mimic the performance of the underlying index, leading to discrepancies in returns.

 4. Lack of Control

-Since ETFs are a basket of assets, you can’t customize the holdings to fit your individual risk tolerance or investment strategy.
+Since ETF are a basket of assets, you can’t customize the holdings to fit your individual risk tolerance or investment strategy.

 5. Complexity

-Some specialized or niche ETFs can be complex and difficult to understand, requiring a higher level of financial literacy.
+Some specialized or niche ETF can be complex and difficult to understand, requiring a higher level of financial literacy.

 ⚠️Tip: Check the tax implications of your ETF investments to avoid unexpected tax charges.